• Level of education

 • Sobolev spaces and trace spaces.

-• Variational formulation of elliptic boundary problems.
+• Variational formulation of elliptic boundary value problems.

 • Integral equations, singular integral operators, microlocal analysis.